-Before my army conscription in 2010, I had to do at least eight pullups to qualify for the enhanced recruit intake.
-But, back then, I couldn’t even do one.
+In 2010, I had to perform at least 8 pullups to qualify for the enhanced recruit intake for the army.
+At that time, I couldn’t even do one.

-Within two weeks, I did my first pullup.
-Gradually, my pullup reps rose to eight — just in time for the test — and I was accepted in the enhanced batch of recruits.
+Within two weeks, I achieved my first pullup.
+Gradually, I increased my reps to eight, just in time for the test, and was accepted into the enhanced batch of recruits.

-To be honest, my progress was slow.
-I couldn’t find reliable pullup guides on the internet for total beginners.
-So I combined whatever scraps of advice I got.
+My progress was slow because I couldn’t find reliable pullup guides for total beginners.
+I had to piece together various bits of advice.

-Let’s first clarify the differences between pullups and chinups.
+What’s the differences between pullups and chinups?
+Aren’t they the same?

 Pullup vs Chin Up